timohalenke/VAE/README.md

-# VAEs for Disentanglement and Generating Spectral Data
+# VAEs for disentangled representation Learning and conditioned data generation of blood-based FTIR-spectra

 ## Description
-This repository implements **Beta-VAE**, **Beta-TCVAE**, and their **Conditional Variants** for disentangled representation learning.
-The models include features such as mutual information estimation, cyclical annealing of loss terms, and utilities for data handling, training, and analysis.
+This repository implements **Beta-VAE**, **Beta-TCVAE**, and their **Conditional Variants** for disentangled representation learning and generative modelling.
+The repository allows the training of every combination of loss function (bvae or tcvae) and normal or conditional VAE on spectral data.
+The data cannot be provided.

 ---